-WeChat recently hit a record level 877 million daily active users on the platform.
-The barriers for entry onto WeChat are actually an advantage for savy businesses that seize the chance to market themselves on China’s largest and most active social network.
+Wechat recently hit a record level of 877 million daily active users on the platform.
+The barriers to entry onto WeChat are actually an advantage for savvy businesses that seize the chance to market themselves on China’s largest and most active social network.

 There is a clear division between how Chinese and non-Chinese operations are dealt with.
-If you have a CBL (Chinese Business Licence) you can simply apply under your business name with a Chinese representative.
-If you are not a registered business in China there are a series of options that can be taken depending on budget, time frame and your business concept.
+If you have a CBL (Chinese business license) you can simply apply under your business name with a Chinese representative.
+If you are not a registered business in China there are a series of options that can be taken depending on budget, time frame, and your business concept.